micro-community/go-micro-v2-doc/blog/_posts/2020-07-30-m3o-cloud-native-platform.md

 Our goal is to focus on the following:

-- Developer productivity - enabling devs to just focus on building services
+- **Developer productivity** - enabling devs to just focus on building services
-- Collaboration and reuse - the platform is built for teams and sharing of services between them
+- **Collaboration and reuse** - the platform is built for teams and sharing of services between them
-- Everything as a Service - all applications on the platform are built as Micro services
+- **Everything as a Service** - all applications on the platform are built as Micro services
-- Velocity of development - we're building an environment that allows you to move at a blistering pace
+- **Velocity of development** - we're building an environment that allows you to move at a blistering pace

 Judging the industry by our primary focus on simplicity, developer productivity and happiness (concepts we believe to be very correlated), we see constant ebbs and flows.
 One stride towards a positive direction is cancelled out by the introduction and promotion of overly complex tools, or at least the promotion of overly complex tools to the wrong audience and for the wrong usecase.

 Naturally, with millions of us working in this industry, we can't and don't expect everything to go the way we envision - we just enthusiastically wish for it.
 Our industry is still very young, and we all work hard to make it and the world a better place.
 That being said, we hope our hard work and decades of collective experience with microservices will result in something that the users will love and put to productive use.

-## Who are we?

-We are a collective of engineers who have experienced the woes of cloud-native complexity, built platforms before the era of containers and fire fought battles with Kubernetes on multiple cloud providers.
-We are the every-man, the every-day engineer, who just so happens to now want to do something to combat the complexity that AWS, Google and others have introduced to the world.
+## Developer first focus

 Micro is and always was, an opinionated framework and ecosystem.
 Convention over configuration.
 Easy bootstrapping with zero dependencies locally.
 Filling in blanks as demands of scaling and resiliency comes up - by switching out implementations of interfaces with more sophisticated ones - that was always the Micro way.